hartard/hartard.github.io/content/authors/admin/_index.md

 ---

 My name is Falco Hartard.
-I studied economics and political science and I work for the Liberal Democrats.
+I studied economics and political science.
+Now, I work for the Liberal Democrats in Hesse.
 My interests are data analysis, social media communication and policy.
 I am especially interested in communication behaviors and automated hate speech detection.
 Further, I study infrastructure, mobility and transportation.
 And their implementation via policy.